ajguerrer/notebook/content/google-testing-blog/tott.md

 ```
 {{% /notice %}}

-This can be done using the `swap` trick.
+In these situations, the `swap` trick comes in handy.

 {{% notice tip %}}
 ```cpp